 When it comes to dashboarding, Kibana is king.
 Since its release Kibana has changed the way businesses visualize data.
-Kibana is a fairly intuitive platform and offers some seriously impressive ways to visualize data.
+Kibana is a fairly intuitive platform and offers some seriously impressive methods ofdata analysis and visualization.
 In this kibana dashboard tutorial, we are going to help you unlock the full potential of the platform and help you become a Kibana guru.
-When it comes to visualizing data Kibana is well suited for monitoring logs, application monitoring, and operational intelligence.
+When it comes to visualizing data Kibana is well-suited for monitoring logs, application monitoring, and operational intelligence.
 Get ready to blow everyone away with your abilities to visualize data!
 So without further ado, let’s take a look at some outstanding examples of Kibana dashboards.

 In this example, we are using logs from a Nginx server that is configured as a reverse proxy for a corporate website.
 Here we are providing visualization in the form of a heat map, breaking down the hours of a day, geo-IP addressing for the total number of requests and bytes, and finally geo-IP source and destination.